spuder/yeet/README.md

 ````

-## Why would anyone want this?
+## Why would anyone want this? :confused:

-You don't.
-Please don't use this.
+You don't. :stop: Please don't use this.
 Its stupid and pointless and you really shouldn't install it on a production server.

+## No really, why did you make this?

+- Daily challenge to learn go.
+- Wanted to publish something with github actions.